Valery-Dm/cs75pr1/README.md

 I will also add JSON and Google’s Visualization API.
 Password (for almost all of existing users) is aA123.
 PS.
-I decided to use YQL for quotes (because it's newer way of making queries).
+I decided to use YQL for quotes (it seems more convenient).